 How Long Does It Take For Grass Seed to Grow?

-Most grass seeds will germinate in about 10-14 days.
-Once germinated, it will continue to grow at a rate of about 2/3cm per week.
+Most grass seeds will germinate in about 10-14 days, and once germinated, they will continue to grow at a rate of about 2/3cm per week.

-For instance, Bentgrass will germinate within 10-14 days and attain a height of 3 or more inches within the next 30 days.
+For instance, Bentgrass will germinate within 10-14 days and reach 3 or more inches within the next 30 days.